Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Introduction

 Over the past decades, wireless communication systems have undergone continuous and transformative evolution.
 To support the next stage of development, IMT-2030 has identified six enabling technologies for future sixth-generation (6G) systems~\cite{ITU2023}.
 Among these, integrated sensing and communication (ISAC) holds significant promise.
-By integrating wireless communication and radar sensing into a unified framework, ISAC significantly reduces signaling overhead, shortens beam alignment latency, and improves spectral efficiency~\cite{9737357}.
-These advantages make ISAC particularly well-suited for emerging applications such as vehicle-to-everything (V2X) networks~\cite{5GAA_P190033} and autonomous driving~\cite{10944644}.
+By integrating wireless communication and radar sensing into a unified framework, ISAC significantly reduces signaling overhead, shortens beam alignment latency, and improves spectral efficiency~\cite{11358925,10960485}.
+These advantages make ISAC particularly well-suited for emerging applications such as vehicle-to-everything (V2X) networks~\cite{5GAA_P190033,11091493} and autonomous driving~\cite{10944644}.

 Despite its significant advantages, ISAC still faces considerable challenges in practical deployment.
-Specifically, the three designs of ISAC, i.e., sensing-centric, communication-centric, and joint design approaches~\cite{9737357}, each has its distinct limitations in practical deployment.
-Sensing-centric designs prioritize sensing accuracy but often compromise data throughput and compatibility with communication standards.
-Communication-centric designs focus on transmission efficiency but typically suffer from reduced sensing resolution and adaptability.
-Joint design approaches aim to simultaneously optimize both tasks but introduce high system complexity, hardware overhead, and synchronization demands, making real-time implementation difficult~\cite{9737357}.
-Moreover, the deterministic requirements of radar sensing signal often conflict with the stochastic nature of wireless communication signal, making it inherently difficult to achieve optimal performance for both functions under a unified ISAC framework~\cite{10147248}.
-Furthermore, a commonality among these approaches is their exclusive reliance on radio frequency (RF) signal for sensing.
-Such RF-based sensing faces fundamental limitations when attempting to improve overall system performance, particularly in complex vehicular environments.
-For example, in urban scenarios with dense infrastructure and high vehicle mobility, RF signals are susceptible to multipath propagation, blockage, and non-line-of-sight (NLoS) conditions, which severely degrade sensing accuracy and beam alignment efficiency.
-These effects pose significant challenges for ISAC deployment in real-world V2X environments~\cite{10944644}.
+Specifically, existing sensing-centric, communication-centric, and joint design approaches~\cite{9737357} each involve inherent trade-offs.
+Sensing-centric and communication-centric designs typically prioritize one function over the other, which may compromise communication throughput, standard compatibility, sensing resolution, or adaptability.
+Joint design approaches aim to balance both functions, but typically incur higher system complexity and implementation difficulty, making practical deployment more difficult~\cite{9737357}.
+Furthermore, a common limitation of these approaches is their heavy dependence on radio-frequency (RF)-based sensing.
+In complex vehicular environments, especially under dense infrastructure, blockage, high mobility, and non-line-of-sight (NLoS) conditions, RF signals are highly susceptible to multipath propagation and signal degradation, which can severely reduce sensing accuracy and beam alignment reliability.
+These effects pose significant challenges to practical ISAC deployment in real-world V2X scenarios~\cite{10944644,10955337}.